finddup – Finds duplicated files fast and efficiently.

 Compare all files, including hidden files, such as Thumbs.db

-.
+and Icon?.
 Also look for files in hidden directories.

 -e